digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

       min-free-heap-space-bytes = 7777777
     }

-You can cap the number of the Ledger API gRPC streams open at any given time by modifying the ``max-streams`` parameter.
+You can cap the number of ledger API gRPC streams open at any given time by modifying the ``max-streams`` parameter.
 When the number of simultaneously open transaction, transaction-tree, completion, or acs streams reaches the maximum, it doesn't accept any additional get stream requests and returns a ``MAXIMUM_NUMBER_OF_STREAMS`` error code instead.